DanielValdivieso/TriviaGame/README.md

 # TriviaGame

-Click the correct answer Find the Capital of a Country
+Click to find the Capital of a Country